NguyenLuongMyHa/Coin/README.md

 # Coin
-Using Kotlin Coroutines, ViewModel, LiveData, Repository, and Room.
+Using Kotlin Coroutines, ViewModel, LiveData, Repository, Room and Navigation.
 This mini project follow https://developer.android.com/codelabs/kotlin-coroutines.
 This app uses Architecture Components to separate the UI code in MainActivity from the application logic in MainViewModel.